Light

 Jayni Bloch © 15 September 2006

-listening for directions to new possibilities beyond the noise of habit
+new possibilities beyond the noise of habit

-taking steps towards that inner call
+opened steps towards an inner call

-practicing with clarity of mind, body and soul
+practicing clarity of mind, body and soul

 confidently